weed in São Bernardo do Campo

 Understanding weed in São Bernardo do Campo requires separating myth from reality.
 The legal framework, social behavior, enforcement patterns, and public discourse all shape how cannabis exists in daily life.
 This article explores the topic in a factual, balanced way, focusing on law, culture, risks, and changing perspectives.

 Cannabis laws in São Bernardo do Campo follow Brazilian federal legislation.
 Recreational marijuana remains illegal across the country.
-However, Brazil distinguishes between possession for personal use and drug trafficking, which is a critical point that affects how individuals are treated by law enforcement.

-Possession of small amounts for personal use is not punished with prison time, but it is still considered an offense.
 Penalties can include warnings, community service, or mandatory participation in educational programs about drug use.
 The law does not specify exact quantities that define “personal use,” leaving interpretation to police officers and judges.
 This ambiguity can lead to inconsistent outcomes.

 Trafficking, cultivation, and distribution of cannabis are serious crimes and carry heavy penalties, including long prison sentences.
-Even small amounts may be treated as trafficking if there are indicators such as packaging, scales, or large sums of cash.

 Medical cannabis is legal under specific conditions.
 Patients may access cannabis-based medications with proper medical prescriptions and regulatory approval.
 This has helped normalize cannabis in medical discussions, even as recreational use remains prohibited.